 A new role in the provisioning ecosystem to manage the relationship between mobile operators and embedded SIMs.
-Its key responsibilities are the generation of operator profiles in real-time, management and execution of operator policy control functions and secure routing of profiles from operator personalisation to embedded SIMs.
-Note - the final definition of a 'subscription manager' is still being defined by the GSMA Embedded SIM project.
+Its key responsibilities are the generation of operator profiles in real-time, management and execution of operator policy control functions and secure routing of profiles from an operator to embedded SIMs.
+Note - the full role of a 'subscription manager' is still being defined by the GSMA Embedded SIM project.